acss-io/atomizer/docs/quick-start.md

 title: Quick Start
 ---

-This page is here to help you quickly set up an example site powered by [Atomizer](/guides/atomizer.html).
+Atomizer works by scanning HTML, JS and any other text file for [Atomizer classes](./guides/atomizer-classes.html).
+The classes are tranformed into style declarations and outputted to a CSS file.
+Add this generated CSS file to your site and you are done!

+We have created a few examples that you can check out before [setting up](./installation.html) Atomizer on your own site.
+Please follow the instructions below.

 ## Playground

-To create a basic Atomic project, clone the [atomizer](https://github.com/acss-io/atomizer) repo:
+To try our example Atomic project, clone the [atomizer](https://github.com/acss-io/atomizer) repo:

 ```shell
 git clone git@github.com:acss-io/atomizer.git